gammapy/enrico/doc/source/configfile.rst

 Space
 -----

-The space option defined the properties of the ROI.
+The space option defined the properties of the region of interest (ROI).
 The names are the same as for the ScienceTools.
-The centre of the ROI is xref, yref and the size is rad (in degrees).
+The center of the ROI is xref, yref and the size is rad (in degrees).
+By default xref and yred are the target coordinates but this might be changed.

 .. code-block:: ini